hackerbay/interview/content-marketing.md

 **When will I know if I'm selected?**

 It depends on you.
-As soon as you finish both the rounds.
-We'll have 2 Skype calls next business day and we'll let you know about our decision on the same day.
-Date of Joining depends on your notice period with your current place of work.
+As soon as you send the blog post.
+We'll have calls next business day and we'll let you know about our decision on the same day.
+Date of joining depends on your notice period with your current place of work.
 We usually want you join us as soon as possible.
 If you don't have a notice period, you can join as soon as we make a decision and start the onboarding process.

 **Can I know more about the company?**